AnneLindberg/TheIsland/README.md

 * To move: WASD
 * Jumping: Space
 * Open inventory: TAB
-* To equiping buildingkit: click right mouse control to open it (has to be in inventory)
+* To equipping buildingkit: click right mouse control to open it (has to be in inventory)
 * To save game: n
 * To go back to menu: m